GarrettWarthen/text_based_game/README.md

 # Text Based Game
-This program allows the user to pick a character they would like to play with, begins a battle sequence once the player has selcted a character with an enemy.
+This program allows the user to pick a character they would like to play with and begins a battle sequence once the player has selcted a character with an enemy.

 ---